The following are definitions of academic terms commonly used at Lansing

 Corequisite Course: A corequisite course is a course that must be taken concurrently with another course.

 Course: A course is a sequence of planned learning experiences leading to a set of expected learning outcomes.
 Course activities are normally scheduled over an academic semester.
 A student's successful completion of a course earns academic credit based on contact hours in class or in laboratories.
 The student also earns an academic grade which evaluates the student's success in achieving the expected outcomes.
 A course routinely includes tests, quizzes, a final examination, and regular out-of-class assignments.
 At Lansing Community College, a standard college-wide course syllabus has been created for each course.
-A course is publicized in the College Catalog and the Course Schedule.
 A seminar, workshop, or fee-for-service learning/training unit is not a course.

 Curriculum: A curriculum is a structured program of study.
 Each curriculum is assigned a number and is valid for a predetermined timeframe.